Black Country Housing Group: Governance

 The organisation is led by a Board of Management of 12 individuals from a variety of professional and social backgrounds.
 The Board also has a number of tenants and volunteers that provide an insight into the services provided and help shape the business to meet their needs.
 The Board is chaired by Cllr Peter Bilson.

-Staff

 The organisation employs 200 employees as well as a small number of casual workers and volunteers.